Top 7 Types of Investment Strategies: Finding Your Path To Financial Success

 Rebalancing is the process of realigning your investment portfolio to its original asset allocation targets.
 Over time, the performance of different investments within your portfolio may deviate, causing the allocation to shift.
 Rebalancing involves:

-The goal is to bring the portfolio back in line with the desired asset allocation.
+The goal is to return the portfolio to the desired asset allocation.
 Regular rebalancing ensures that your portfolio maintains its intended risk-return characteristics.

 How Is Having an Investment Strategy Helpful for Investors?